 And now the good news!

-- It’s a long-term solution to the scalability problem.
-Other platforms – like Bitcoin Cash – have made changes to Bitcoin which they think solve the scalability problem.
+✓ It’s a long-term solution to the scalability problem.
+Other platforms - like Bitcoin Cash - have made changes to Bitcoin which they think solve the scalability problem.
 However, their solutions tend to be short term.
 If the network is ever going to be truly scalable, then it will come in the form of a project like the Lightning network.
-Few other suggested solutions are big enough to fix the problem completely.
+A few other suggested solutions are big enough to fix the problem completely.

-- Micropayments mean micro-fees.
-The Lightning network could solve Bitcoin’s second biggest problem which is high fees.
+✓ Micropayments mean micro-fees.
+The Lightning network could solve Bitcoin’s second-biggest problem which is high fees.
 When it was created, Bitcoin promised super-fast transactions and low or no fees.
 So far, it hasn’t delivered.
-But with the Lightning network it might be able to in the near future!
+But with the Lightning Network, it might be able to shortly!

 That’s all folks, the Lightning network explained.
 I’ll leave you with a few last thoughts...